pub-eaik/pub-eaik/README.md

 <figure figcaption align="center">
   <img align="center" width="70%" src="Images/Titlefigure.png"/>
-  <figcaption>A robot with a spherical wrist and the geometric representation of a
+  <figcaption>A fictitious robot is shown in a desired pose.
+We solve its IK by decomposing it into pre-solved
-subproblem we use to solve parts of its IK.
-Red points indicate a unit offset along the corresponding joint axes from the intersection point.
-The circles represent rotations of these offset vectors about the joint axes 4 and 5 by the solution angles θ4,5 and θ′
+subproblems with geometric meaning.
+One subproblem is visualized here.
+The desired rotation induced by the last three joints is denoted 3^R_6.
+Joint axes are denoted h4, h5, h6.
+Red points indicate a unit offset along the corresponding joint axis (dashed lines) from the point where the axes intersect—the center of a spherical wrist.
+The grey and blue circles represent full rotations of these offsets about the joint axes 4 and 5.
+The desired angles θ_4, θ_5 and θ′_
-4,5, which are determined by the intersection points of the two circles (black dots).
+4, θ′_5 are determined by the intersections of the circles (black dots).
   </figcaption>
 </figure>